 Note: Many organizations convert CEUs to PDHs, CPC, CECs, or other units of measurement.
 Some higher education institutions will accept CEUs.
 Please check their pages for the specific acceptance and/or conversion ratios as they can vary.

 IACET is the caretaker of the CEU.
 We maintain and refine the Continuing Education Unit.
-The association educates organizations, trainers, teachers and learners through our programs, publications, and industry research (example: Skills, Challenges and Trends in Instructional Design).
+The accrediting body educates organizations, trainers, teachers and learners through our programs, publications, and industry research (example: Skills, Challenges and Trends in Instructional Design).

 And In 1998, the "IACET CEU" designation was born as part of our Accredited Provider Program (which was established in 1991).
 As we mentioned earlier on the page, the term CEU is commonly used (like Kleenex for tissue).
 Our IACET CEU ensures that a Standard of learning is in place.
 Only Accredited Providers, or APs, who have been approved by the IACET Commission are allowed to award IACET CEUs.